tldr-pages/tldr/pages/linux/swaplabel.md

 # swaplabel

+> Print or change the label or UUID of a swap area.
-> Set a label for a swap partition.
+> Note: `path/to/file` can either point to a regular file or a swap partition.
 > More information: <https://man7.org/linux/man-pages/man8/swaplabel.8.html>.

 - Set a swap partition label: